alexchenzl/evernote-sdk-java/README.md

 Sample Code - Client
 ------------------------
-The code in `sample/client/EDAMDemo.java` demonstrates the basics of using the Evernote API, using developer tokens instead of OAuth to simplify the authentication process while you're learning.
+The code in `sample/client/` demonstrates the basics of using the Evernote API, using developer tokens instead of OAuth to simplify the authentication process while you're learning.
 Real applications that support multiple users need to use OAuth.

 1. Build the SDK library

     ```bash
     $ mvn package
     ```
-1. Open `sample/client/EDAMDemo.java`
+1. Open `sample/client/src/main/com/evernote/EDAMDemo.java`
 1. Scroll down to the top of the `EDAMDemo` class and fill in your Evernote developer token.
-1. On the command line, run the following command to compile the class:
+1. On the command line, run the following command to build the project:

     ```bash
-    $ javac -classpath ../../target/evernote-api-1.25.1.jar EDAMDemo.java
+    $ cd sample/client
+    $ mvn package
     ```

 1. On the command line, run the following command to execute the sample app:

     ```bash
-    $ java -classpath .:../../target/evernote-api-1.25.1.jar EDAMDemo
+    $ java -jar target/EDAMDemo-jar-with-dependencies.jar
     ````

 Sample Code - OAuth